Nova Scotia's Cabot Trail in Fall

 Travel + Leisure magazine has called Cape Breton Island, home to the world-renown Cabot Trail, one of the world’s must-see islands.
 The natural beauty of the highlands provides the perfect backdrop for outdoor activities such as golfing, kayaking, hiking, cycling, and whale watching.
 And don't forget about motorcycling!
 The Cabot Trail was featured in USA Today's 10 Best Readers' Choice for Best Motorcycle Trip in 2014.

-Hike and camp at Cape Breton Highlands National Park, play a round of golf at the famous Highland Links, peruse artisan shops along the trail, or just drive and stare as you experience this 300-kilometre (186-mile) highway that offers spectacular coastal views, highland scenery and warm Celtic hospitality.
+Hike and camp at Cape Breton Highlands National Park, play a round of golf at the famous Highlands Links, peruse artisan shops along the trail, or just drive and stare as you experience this 300 kilometre (186 mile) highway that offers spectacular coastal views, highland scenery and warm Celtic and Acadian hospitality.

 Hike the Highlands